lisawilliams/lisa/_posts/2022-11-28-mastodon-101-for-journalists.markdown

 Mastodon is a decentralized, *federated* social network.

 Anyone can set up and run a Mastodon server (sometimes called an "instance").
 The software is free and open source.
 In this way, you can think of it like Wordpress: Wordpress lets you set up your own website to host a blog (or many other uses at this point).
 Mastodon lets you set up your own node of a social network.
+This means the network is not owned by a single company, the way Twitter and Facebook are.

 #### The 'federated' part is important.